Sickle cell nephropathy

-Sickle cell nephropathy is a type of nephropathy associated with sickle cell disease which causes kidney complications as a result of sickling of red blood cells in the small blood vessels.
-The hypertonic and relatively hypoxic environment of the renal medulla, coupled with the slow blood flow in the vasa recta, favors sickling of red blood cells, with resultant local infarction (papillary necrosis).
+Sickle cell nephropathy is a type of kidney disease associated with sickle cell disease which causes kidney complications as a result of sickling of red blood cells in the small blood vessels.
+The hypertonic and relatively hypoxic environment of the renal medulla, coupled with the slower blood flow in the vasa recta, favors sickling of red blood cells, with resultant local infarction (papillary necrosis).
 Functional tubule defects in patients with sickle cell disease are likely the result of partial ischemic injury to the renal tubules.

-Also the sickle cell disease in young patients is characterized by renal hyperperfusion, glomerular hypertrophy, and glomerular hyperfiltration.
-Many of these individuals eventually develop a glomerulopathy leading to glomerular proteinuria (present in as many as 30%) and, in some, the nephrotic syndrome.
+In younger patients, the disease is characterized by renal hyperperfusion, glomerular hypertrophy, and glomerular hyperfiltration.
+Some of these individuals eventually develop a glomerulopathy leading to glomerular proteinuria (present in as many as 30%) and, in some, the nephrotic syndrome.
 Co-inheritance of microdeletions in the -globin gene (thalassemia) appear to protect against the development of nephropathy and are associated with lower mean arterial pressure and less protein in the urine.